langleyfoxall/technologies/general/our-software.md

 and our customers.

-Due to this being the main source of our scaling, this means that we think it's important to keep that culture going as we scale, which means ensuring the developers are on the same page when it comes to building the product that has gotten us this far.
+Due to this being the main source of our scaling, this means that we think it's important to keep that culture going as we grow, which means ensuring the developers are on the same page when it comes to building the product that has gotten us this far.

 ### Technical Excellence